Vonage/vivid-3/docs/conventions/readme.md

 - Use `.base` for the first element in the component.
 - Use `.control` for the main form control such as input, buttons etc.
 - Use kebab case.
-- Our template is encapsulated, no need for the component name in the nested elements class-name (like `card-header`).
+- Our template is encapsulated within the shadow DOM.
+There is no need to prefix class names.
+Instead of a class `card-header` just write `header`.

 ### Attribute Names